The Winter Survival Weekend (WSW) was created in 2003 to with two goals:

 Participants need to bring their own food that can be prepared in the field.
 Campfires will be going 24 hours a day to ensure personnel have somewhere to cook and warm up at.
 We usually have a pot of boiling water going to provide water for meals and drinking.

 A funded training mission number is available for CAP members to receive gas reimbursement for transportation to and from the activity.
-Mission Number is TBD.
+Mission Number is 20-T-4556

 All participants are to contact the Ground Branch Director when you depart with your departure time, number of personnel and approximate arrival time at the activity.

 Units with EF Johnson handheld radios are asked to bring them with.
 Please also bring DF gear as well as litters (stretchers) if you have one.
-Please check them in at sign-in.
+Please ensure your unit number is clearly labeled on all CAP assets and check them in at sign-in.
 We do not need more ISRs.
 Please do not bring them as we will not be responsible for them.

 COTTON SOCKS ARE PROHIBITED and COTTON CLOTHING IS HIGHLY DISCOURAGED!
 Do not show up with cotton socks or other clothing.
 It is a guaranteed way to get frostbite on your feet and to keep you from being warm at all during the weekend.
 Wool or Synthetic blends are the best.
 Anyone who shows up with Cotton socks will not be allowed into the field.
 Most white athletic socks and cheaper long underwear are cotton.
 Read the labels on your clothing to ensure you do not have cotton items.